amad410/playwright-web-boilerplate/README.md

 Similarly, you can use the Javascript debugger in the terminal.

+NOTE: See section titled 'Run tests using a specific environment,' as you will need to set the environment first before a run

 ## Run specific suite interactively
 See documentation [here](https://webdriver.io/docs/organizingsuites/) or [here](https://playwright.dev/docs/api/class-suite)

 _npx playwright test --suite <suiteName>_

+You can add additional custom scripts in the package.json

+NOTE: See section titled 'Run tests using a specific environment,' as you will need to set the environment first before a run

 ## Run tests using a specific configuration
 See documentation [here](https://webdriver.io/docs/organizingsuites/)
 _npx playwright test --config <configuration file>_

+You can add additional custom scripts in the package.json

 ## Run tests using a specific environment
 See documentation when it comes to parameterized tests [here](https://playwright.dev/docs/test-parameterize)